 (One more judge to be confirmed)

-Judges will review all recommended stories and vote on the winners.
-The judges’ decisions will be final, and no correspondence will be entered into.
-Judges may also provide comments to authors where possible.
+The judges’ decisions will be final and no correspondence will be entered into.

 Publication

-Winning and highly recommended stories will be published, with promotional support to share them more widely.
+Winning stories will be published on the website, with promotional support to share them more widely.

 Submit Your Short Story

-Please attach your story along with your full name and the title of your short story, via the button below.
-Entries close on August 31st, 2026.
+Please attach your story along with its title and your full name and church affiliation, via the button below.
+Entries close on August 31, 2026.